raviumadi/wingbeats/README.md

-# Wingbeat - Call Asynchrony Simulation and Theory
+# Wingbeat-Call Asynchrony Simulation and Theory

 This repository provides the full simulation code, analysis scripts, and supporting functions used in the study of **Temporal Precision** built on the **Responsivity Framework** in echolocating bats.
 It contains modules to explore the temporal dynamics of sonar call timing, wingbeat coordination, and sensory feedback loops in echolocating animals.